functionland/docs/docs/functionyard/add-storage.md

 8. Now start command-line utility with `sudo gdisk`.
 See [example output](#example-output).
 9. Enter device path found in step 7.
 10. Hit `n`, to create a new GPT partition
-11. Accept the default partition number (1)
+11. Accept the default partition number by just pressing `return/Enter`.
-12. Accept the default starting and ending sectors (creates a partition that spans 100% of the drive)
+12. Accept the default starting and ending sectors (creates a partition that spans 100% of the drive) by just pressing `return/Enter`
 13. Enter `8300` for the Hex-code/GUID.
 This is shortform to select the 'Linux Filesystem'
 14. Enter `w` to write table to disk and exit tool
 15. Hit `y` to proceed, wait for it to complete, and safely eject drive
 16. Connect your drive to the FxBlox
-17. Close FxBlox app if its currently opened, otherwise open your Fxblox app now and see your total maximum storage increase in the FxBlox app.
+17. **Close FxBlox app**.
+Now open your Fxblox app now and see your total maximum storage increase in the FxBlox app.
 #### Example Output
 <div class="text--center">
     <img src="/img/fxyard-network/gdisk-output.jpg" style={{width: 700}}/>